theodo/TheodoEvolutionSessionBundle/Resources/doc/index.rst

         );
     }

-2. Choose the BagManager and the corresponding BagConfiguration you want to use:
+2. Choose the BagManager and the corresponding BagConfiguration you want to use.

+If you want to share session between ZendFramework 1.12 and Symfony2, set zf1.main_namespace to the namespace of your Zend_Session_Namespace object.
+To access Zend session in Symfony inside a controller use $this->get('session')->get('{zf1_main_namespace}') where you have to replace {zf1_main_namespace} by the right value.

 ::